 3. Maintain reviews

-Reviews are critically important to consumers and will also positively impact your ranking in local searches.
+According to BrightLocal‘s Local Consumer Review Survey 2022, 98% of consumers read online reviews for local businesses.
+As you can see, reviews are critically important to consumers and will also positively impact your ranking in local searches.
 Both quality and quantity are important.
-Three or more negative reviews can drive away more than 50 percent of prospective customers.

 4. Optimize your landing pages and website